unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Fix invalid XAML x:Uid parsing with resource file name and prefix (#1130, #228)
 * Fixed an issue where a Two-Way binding would sometimes not update values back to source correctly
 * Adjust the behavior of `DisplayInformation.LogicalDpi` to match UWP's behavior
 * [Android] Ensure TextBox spell-check is properly enabled/disabled on all devices.
 * Fix ComboBox disappearing items when items are views (#1078)
 * [iOS] TextBox with `AcceptsReturn=True` crashes ListView
 * [Android/iOS] Fixed Arc command in paths
+* Changing the `DataContext` of an element to a new value were pushing the properties default value on bound properties before setting the new value.

 ## Release 1.45.0
 ### Features